nathan-alden-sr/windows-10-tracking/README.md

 **Use this script at your own risk!**

 When choosing to delete Windows services, note that the services are **permanently deleted**.

+I have not personally tested every `HOSTS` entry.
+Some of them may cause applications and services to stop working.
+Feel free to modify the array containing the entries if you run into any problems.

 # What the script does